Pixel 5: Design and hardware

-The Pixel 5 features a 6-inch (152mm) 1080p OLED display with HDR10+ support, that operates at a refresh rate of up to 90 Hz; it dynamically adjusts depending on content to preserve battery life.
-The display has a 19.5:9 aspect ratio, and adopts a design aesthetic similar to the Pixel 4a, with slim uniform bezels and a circular cutout in the upper left hand corner for the front-facing camera.
+The Pixel 5 features a 6-inch (152 mm) 1080p OLED display with HDR10+ support, that operates at a refresh rate of up to 90 Hz; it dynamically adjusts depending on content to preserve battery life.
+The display has a 19.5:9 aspect ratio, and adopts a design aesthetic similar to the Pixel 4a, with slim uniform bezels and a circular cutout in the upper left-hand corner for the front-facing camera.

 The Pixel 5 includes dual rear-facing cameras located within a raised square module.
 While the wide camera is unchanged, it includes an ultrawide lens replacing the Pixel 4's telephoto lens.
-The wide 28 mm 77° f/1.7 lens has the Sony Exmor IMX363 12.2-megapixel sensor, while the ultrawide 107° f/2.2 lens has a 16-megapixel sensor; both sensors are shared with the Pixel 4a (5G).
-The front-facing camera uses an 8-megapixel sensor.
-Along with the Pixel 4a (5G), it is the first Pixel phone capable of recording 4K video at 60 fps, as previous Pixel phones were limited to 30 fps.
+The wide 28 mm 77° f/1.7 lens has the Sony Exmor IMX363 12.2 MP sensor, while the ultrawide 107° f/2.2 lens has a 16 MP sensor; both sensors are shared with the Pixel 4a (5G).
+The front-facing camera uses an 8 MP sensor.
+Along with the Pixel 4a (5G), it is the first Pixel phone capable of recording 4K@60fps, as previous Pixel phones were limited to 30 fps.
 Although it lacks Pixel Neural Core, Pixel Visual Core has been reworked to support Live HDR+ and Dual Exposure features present on the Pixel 4.
 Additional software improvements include a new Portrait Light mode, Portrait Mode for Night Sight, a Cinematic Pan setting and HDR+ with exposure bracketing.

 Software

 The Pixel 5 shipped with Android 11 and version 8.0 of the Google Camera app at launch, with features such as Call Screen and a Personal Safety app.
 A new feature introduced concurrently on the Pixel 4a (5G) is Extreme Battery Saver, which stops background app processing and only lets essential apps run.
 It will be available on older Pixel models as a part of a future software update.
-It is expected to receive 3 years of major OS upgrades with support extending until 2023.
+It is expected to receive 3 years of major OS upgrades, with support extending until 2023.

 The Pixel 5 is the last Pixel phone to ship with unlimited storage in high definition on Google Photos, with subsequent phones (beginning with the Pixel 5a and Pixel 6 series) no longer including this offer.